zly555/BSPwSVMs/README.md

 The example tracks four key performance metrics:

 1. **Running Time:** Computational efficiency in high-dimensional spaces.
-2. **EGKL:** Expected Generalized Kullback-Leibler divergence, used as a rigorous measure of class probability estimation accuracy.
+2. **EGKL:** Expected Generalized Kullback-Leibler divergence, used as a rigorous measure of class probability estimation.
 3. **Test Error:** Overall classification accuracy on out-of-sample data.
 4. **Feature Selection:** The model's ability to identify the true informative predictors from the noise.